24 short, solo scenes for actors to assign to your advanced or older students!

 Are you working with advanced students?
 Here are 24 detailed solo scenarios that can be performed in class or given as homework.
-Students can practice the scenes, receive critiques, and then perform again on another day incorporating the feedback.
+Actors can practice the scenes, receive critiques, and then perform again on another day incorporating the feedback.

 Example of a solo improvisation with obstacles: